-Whether it’s journaling, painting, taking up a new knitting hobby, or some kickass cosplay, find something you can do that helps you express yourself and your emotions in healthy ways.
+Whether journaling, painting, taking up a new knitting hobby or discovering your inner chef, find something you can do that helps you express yourself and your emotions in healthy ways.

-Outside of being just a really good thing to do, volunteering actually has a lot of mental health benefits.
+Outside of being just a good thing to do, volunteering has a lot of mental health benefits.
 It feels good to help other people.

-Research has shown that those much sought after feel-good brain chemicals spike when we volunteer.
+Research has shown those much sought-after feel-good brain chemicals spike when we volunteer.

 It’s also a fabulous way to distract yourself from your problems, avoid social isolation, and form new, healthier social networks with people who care about the same stuff as you.